We design great brands, websites and apps from the ground up that help you sell your products, services or message.

 It’s crucial to remember that while you might live and breath design and do it everyday, for most clients it’s a scary and foreign concept to them.
 If you’re not doing a good job of holding their hand through the process, then they’re going to turn to their colleagues, friends or family for a second opinion, and that is always the scariest position to be in.

-What is the design landscape like in your city and where do you fit in?
 There’s no escaping the fact that the Canberra design scene is in it’s infancy.
 It doesn’t have a thriving design culture the likes of Sydney or Melbourne, but it’s getting there.

 Since ED. started in 2012, there’s been a huge surge of local businesses popping-up with a heavy focus on interesting design; cafes, bars, restaurants, retail, markets etc. This, in turn, is giving Canberrans a certain sensibility for design and they’re now actively seeking out similar experiences and products.
 Add the fuel that is Instagram and social media, and Canberra designers and agencies are really starting to punch above their weight in the design community.